The first thing you need to do to get readers to read your posts is to write catchy blog post titles.

 And it is the catchy post title which gets your attention most.

 So, if you want to get readers to read your posts, it is important to write catchy post titles.

 Then give attention to your blog post titles.

-In this post, I’ll share some tips to help you get out of this situation.
+In this post, I’ll share 10 tips to help you get out of this situation.

 I don’t always try to write catchy post title.
 Because, I sometimes write only for my existing readers, not for getting readers.
 So, you don’t always have to write catchy blog post titles.
 But try to make most of your blog post title catchy.

 Here are the tips…

 A few days ago, I liked a Facebook page of an online news site.
 Their post titles are something like “the boy is going to the jungle, you can’t imagine why” (I didn’t use exact title here).
 After reading the post, I didn’t find anything that I can’t imagine.

 Though this title is catchy, that is not clear and specific.
 After reading the title you don’t get any idea about the article.

 So, the first thing is to make a catchy post title is to make it clear and specific.
 So that your readers can imagine what they’ll get from your post.

-Take this post title for example – you’ll get a pretty clear idea after reading this post title and it is also very specific.
-That is tips to help you write your post title that entices your readers to click on that.
+Take this post title for example – you’ll get a pretty clear idea after reading the title and it is also very specific.

 I don’t know why people engage with numbers.
 But, it is human nature.

 So, it is now an open secret to use numbers in post titles to get more readers to read your post.

 But those titles are pretty simple and don’t have the ability to entice readers to click on it.
 But, using the number “10” makes the title more catchy and enticing.

-Power words are really powerful to get clicks on your post titles.
+Power words are really powerful to get clicks on post titles.

 What are the power words?

-Power words are those which give your post title some extra power.
+Power words are those which give titles some extra power.
 Such as amazing, powerful, strong, must-have, etc.